SyncfusionExamples/WPF-Diagram-Examples/Samples/Connector/AvoidSegementsOverlapping/README.md

 # Connector AvoidSegmentsOverlapping sample

 This sample demonstrates how to avoid segements overlapping for the connector in the static diagram.
+Explore more details about the WPF Diagram control refer to the following URL : [WPF Diagram](https://www.syncfusion.com/wpf-controls/diagram)

 __*Documentation*__: https://help.syncfusion.com/wpf/diagram/connector/segments/orthogonal#how-to-customize-the-orthogonal-segments